 For further help, call the Midwest Ear Institute to learn about our services, who we treat, and how we can provide solutions for your dizziness problems at our Balance Center.

 What to Expect from Your Evaluation

-The first step in evaluating your balance problem is for your primary care physician or other specialist to refer you for an appointment with one of our otologists–physicians who specialize in disorders of the ear, hearing, and balance.
+The first step in evaluating your balance problem is for your primary care physician or other specialist to refer you for an appointment with our otologist– a physician who specializes in disorders of the ear, hearing, and balance.
 Please bring with you any records and previous test results from other medical facilities.
-To diagnose your balance and dizziness problem, our physicians undertake a multifaceted approach.
-First, they will conduct a comprehensive history focusing on balance and dizziness symptoms.
-Next, they will perform a thorough physical examination including tests specifically designed to assess your balance mechanisms.
-Finally, as necessary, our physicians may direct additional hearing and balance tests to aid in diagnosing the cause of your dizziness symptoms.
+To diagnose your balance and dizziness problem, our physician undertakes a multifaceted approach.
+First, he will conduct a comprehensive history focusing on balance and dizziness symptoms.
+Next, he will perform a thorough physical examination including tests specifically designed to assess your balance mechanisms.
+Finally, as necessary, our physician may direct additional hearing and balance tests to aid in diagnosing the cause of your dizziness symptoms.
 Most balance tests are performed at the main office of the Midwest Ear Institute at 7440 N. Shadeland Avenue, Suite 150, Indianapolis, IN.
 Our staff will schedule these tests and inform you of any special preparation.
 When the test results have been received, the physician will consult with you in order to convey the diagnosis and proposed treatment.
 Additional follow-up appointments are scheduled as dictated by your symptoms and response to treatment.

 General Test Preparation